EvilBydoEmpire/xxvner/README.md

 # XXVner

-XXVner is a large NER model capable of labelling *PER*, *LOC*, *ORG* and *MISC* named entities in 17 languages: English, German, Danish, Dutch, Afrikaans, Norwergian (Bokmal & Nynorsk), Swedish, Finnish, Hungarian, Estonian, Basque, Italian, Spanish, Romanian, Urdu, Persian and Chinese (Mandarin).
+XXVner is a large NER model capable of labelling *PER*, *LOC*, *ORG* and *MISC* named entities in 17 languages: English, German, Danish, Dutch, Afrikaans, Norwergian (Bokmal & Nynorsk), Swedish, Finnish, Hungarian, Estonian, Basque, Italian, Spanish, Romanian, Urdu, Persian and Chinese (Mandarin, XXVner-FM only).

 To reproduce these results, corpora and sources are provided.
 Running the .ipynb file in a Jupyter Notebook Environment for training with a GPU is recommended.